luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-12-file-upload-svelte.md

 ![alt text](/assets/images/svelte_file_upload/enctype_error.png)
 {: .wide-img}

-For ilustrative purposes I didn't set use:enhance there but since I did in my repository I thought it was worth mentioning, took me a few minutes to open the console to figure out why nothing was happening when I was trying to submit the form.
+For ilustrative purposes I didn't set `use:enhance` there but since I did in my repository I thought it was worth mentioning, took me a few minutes to open the console to figure out why nothing was happening when I was trying to submit the form.

 ## 2 - 4
-In the same path of the `+page.svelte` file we must have a `+page.server.ts` file that exports an *action*, which will be triggered when the form is submitted ([docs](https://kit .svelte.dev/docs/form-actions)).
-The file can export more than one action in addition to the one exported by default (*named actions* in the documentation).
-In this case we only need one.
+In the same path of `+page.svelte` we must have a `+page.server.ts` file that exports an *action*, which will be triggered when the form is submitted ([docs](https://kit.svelte.dev/docs/form-actions)).
+The file can export more than one action, besides the one exported by default (these additional are the *named actions* mentioned in the docs).
+In this case we only need the default one.

 ```typescript
 export const actions = {